lino-framework/book/docs/team/projects.rst

      for p in ('lino', 'xl', 'book'):
          add_project("/home/john/repositories/" + p)

-This has the following advantages:
+Letting :ref:`atelier` know where your projects are has the following
+advantages:

 - You can run the :cmd:`per_project` script to run a command over each project